Zibri/gemini-cli/README.md

-# Gemini-CLI: A Portable Command-Line Client
+# Gemini-CLI: A Portable Command-Line Client for the Google Gemini API

 **Gemini-CLI** is a powerful, portable, and feature-rich command-line client for the Google Gemini API.
 It provides a fluid, shell-like interface for conversing with large language models, designed for developers, writers, and power-users who live in the terminal.